 Hi all!
 As a PhD student arriving from Australia in 2019, here are some tips I've accumulated over my time here.
-Feel free to if you have any more questions. – Your international rep, Alex.
+Feel free to contact me if you have any more questions. – Your international rep, Alex.

 The easiest airport is Stansted, due to it being on the same train line as Cambridge.
 This train also generally has ample space for luggage, and is easily bookable in advance via Trainline.
 Though occasionally you may have to fly in to other airports (Heathrow etc).
 If travelling from these to Cambridge by train, try and avoid peak work times if carying a lot of luggage (around 7-9am and 5-7pm) as it can be very cramped.